Atmospheric super-rotation: Titan

-Jupiter and Saturn: Gas Giant's atmospheres
+Jupiter and Saturn

 Jupiter's auroras reveal the planet's super-rotational atmospheric dynamics.
 With the different shades of color and depths of the clouds, the ethereal glow highlights the planet's rapid atmospheric movements.

 The visible cloud tops of Jupiter and Saturn provides further evidence on its deep atmospheric circulation demonstrating the presence of atmospheric super-rotation.
 Jupiter's auroras, in particular, highlight the planet's rapid atmospheric movements through their ethereal glow and varying cloud depths.